 Humans have used our bodies in math and language for a long time, like how people often count on their fingers.
 But we could also extend counting to our fingers and toes, or to just our true "fingers" (sorry, thumbs 👎), or to also include our hands or palms in addition to our thumbs and fingers.
 We can see those differences in the words different languages use for numbers!

 In fact, this is why the English word digit means both "single number" and our fingers and toes.
-English adopted the word from Latin, which also where the Spanish word for finger, dedo, comes from!
+English adopted the word from Latin, which is also where the Spanish word for finger, dedo, comes from!

 Base counting systems: counting in different languages